Neko3000/Iris.iOS/README.md

 ```

 ## Development
-You should use your own Applications Keys (client_id & client_secret), please refer to [Doc of DeviantArt API](https://www.deviantart.com/developers/apps) to check the authentication details.

 We provided client_id and secret_key for testing in files.
-You should register your application to get client_id and secret_key, then apply them to here:
+But you should use your own Applications Keys (client_id & client_secret), please refer to [Doc of DeviantArt API](https://www.deviantart.com/developers/apps) to check the authentication details.</br>

+Those key values could be found here:

 ```
 // ApplicationKey.swift